-Stan Bounev - Stan brings close to 20 years of product management and business development experience in the financial services and technology industries, as well as a passion for cybersecurity and identity management.
+Stan Bounev - Stan brings close to 20 years of product management and business development experience in the financial services and technology industries, and a passion for cybersecurity and identity management.

-Prior to co-founding VeriClouds, Stan spent 8 years at Microsoft driving the product planning and product management of key capabilities and security features of Outlook.com and the Windows client.
+Prior to co-founding VeriClouds, Stan spent 8 years at Microsoft driving the product planning and product management of key capabilities and security features of Outlook.com and Windows Client.